Nicolas44Hernandez/GreenHomeLan_RpiButton/server_button/README.md

 # Hardware connection
 Connect the button to the RPI
-TODO: Make image
 ![RPI button connection](../images/rpi-button.png)

-# Set rpi-button as a service

 ## Configuration
 In the file `server_button/server/config/server-button-config.yml` set the rpi_box ip address